rolandshacks/vs64/README.md

 * Install the ACME cross-assembler and/or the CC65 C-compiler
 * Install the VICE emulator
 * Adjust your VS64 settings
-* Run "VS64: Create Project" from the command palette
+* Run "VS64: Create ACME Project" or "VS64: Create CC65 Project" from the command palette
 * Auto-compile should pick up the newly created project and build everything
 * Debug configurations should be ready to run on the internal CPU emulator or VICE

-> **Please notice:** The "Create Project" command does not overwrite existing files.
+> **Please notice:** The "Create Project" commands do not overwrite existing files.
 In case you want to reset a project, please delete unwanted files first.

 ## Setup